Ndoria-hubs/bot-battlr-ph2-wk2-codech/README.md

 ## Usage

-- Upon opening the application, movis are fetched from a local server("http://localhost:3000/bots") and displayed on the web page.
-The server may not run automatically so make sure to check and run it using "json-server db.json"
+- Upon opening the application, bots are fetched from a local server("http://localhost:3000/bots") and displayed on the web page.
+The server may not run automatically so make sure to check and run it using "json-server db.json".
+  # #** MAKE SURE YOUR LOCAL SERVER IS RUNNING **#
+  Next run npm dev open up the deployment Link: 'https://bot-battlr-lyart.vercel.app/'

  - Browse through the displayed bots whilst noting their descriptions and specifics.